jonaylor89/jonaylor89.github.io/index.md

-# John Naylor

-I am a software developer tinkering with making a website :P
+First and foremost, I am a software engineer tinkering with website design :P